 The United States and its European allies acted swiftly to mediate an end to the 2001 civil conflict in Macedonia, which grew from ethnic tensions, and closely supported the government and major parties' successful efforts to forge a peaceful, political solution to the crisis through the Ohrid Framework Agreement.
 In partnership with the European Union and other international organizations active in Macedonia, the United States continues to facilitate the Macedonian Government's implementation of the Framework Agreement and fostering long-term peace and stability in the country.

 For the text of the 2008 bilateral Declaration of Strategic Partnership and Cooperation, please see http://2001-2009.state.gov/p/eur/rls/or/104441.htm.

 U.S. Assistance to North Macedonia

 U.S. Government assistance to Macedonia focuses on facilitating Macedonia’s continued development on the path toward full integration into the Euro-Atlantic community and assisting the Macedonian Government’s efforts to sustain economic and democratic reforms to build stability and prosperity.

 Bilateral Economic Relations

 The United States supports Macedonia's transition to a market-oriented economy.
 Macedonia has been a member of the World Trade Organization since 2003, and has negotiated free trade agreements with many of its neighbors.
-In 2016, total trade between Macedonia and the United States was $116.6 million, and in the first 8 months of 2011 it was $65 million.
+In 2016, total trade between Macedonia and the United States was $196 million, 15.2% more than in 2013.
 U.S. electrical machinery and equipment have been particularly attractive to Macedonian importers.
 Principal Macedonian exports to the United States are tobacco, apparel, iron, and steel.

 North Macedonia's Membership in International Organizations